amichalu/react-terminal/README.md

 #### Design

 The RowList is visual, presentational component which renders data on the screen.
-All it has to know is that it receives update through 'data' prop It doesn't know how to get data and it is fine !!!!
+All it has to know is that it receives update through the 'data' prop.
+It doesn't know how to get data.
+And it is fine !!!!

 ```JavaScript
 const RowList = (props) => {